 Spring home-buying season is upon us!
 While buying a new home should be exciting and fun, there are also major legal considerations at each step of the home buying process.
 If you are not careful, you can easily make a legal mistake that can have long-lasting consequences.
 First time home buyers can be especially vulnerable.

-An experienced real estate attorney in Monroe, NC can help protect your interests and avoid these three mistakes many North Carolina home buyers make:
+An experienced real estate attorney in Monroe, NC can help protect your interests and avoid these three common legal mistakes many North Carolina home buyers make:

 Home buying Mistake #1: Signing a Contract Without Legal Counsel

 The Real Estate Purchase Agreement, also known as an “Offer to Purchase” or “Contract”, is a legal document that dictates the terms and conditions of the real estate transaction.
 In North Carolina any agreement to purchase or sell a home must be documented in writing; a verbal agreement is unenforceable.
 As with any legally-binding document, you should never sign a contract without an experienced lawyer reviewing it first.

 It is important that your attorney reviews the contract because it determines how the transaction will be executed and how any disputes will be resolved.
 These agreements can have serious financial implications.
 For example, it could ensure that appliances like refrigerators and washing machines are included with the sale of the home, that there are no zoning issues that would negatively impact your ability to live in the home, or that you have the right to inspect the electrical, mechanical, and plumbing systems and request that the seller pays for any necessary repairs.

 There is a laundry list of these types of issues that an experienced lawyer will make sure are covered.
 For a complete list of legal issues you should think about while drafting a Real Estate Purchase Agreement, see Buying A Home In North Carolina, a free guide published by the North Carolina Bar Association.